“What’s your email address?”

 Option 1: Self-hosted email

 Web hosting companies typically include email hosting in their packages.
-If you already host your own website, you can also host your email there at no extra cost.
+If you already host your own website on Bluehost, SiteGround, etc, you can also host your email there at no extra cost.

 When you host your own email, the web server for